FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-media-slides.md

 # HSL/HSLa Colours

-Specifying colour using HSLa is similar to using RGA.
+Specifying colour using HSLa is similar to using RGBa.

 However, instead of giving coordinates for the amount of red, blue, or green to mix in the colour, we specify **hue**, **saturation**, and **lightness**.